OnStepX ConfiguratorOnStep Configuration Generator

 Display

-Show weather (temp/pressure/humidity) in display rotation
+Show weather (temp/pressure/humidity) in display rotation// ON to show ambient conditions in the display rotation

-Time entry / display format
+Time entry / display format// OFF to use 12 hour format for entering time.

 Keypad